rancher/rke2/docs/cis_self_assessment.md

 Verify that the permissions are `644` or more restrictive.

 **Remediation:**
 By default, RKE2 creates the files with the expected permissions of `644`.
+No manual remediation is needed.

 #### 1.1.21